 4 Factors to Consider Before Implementing a MAP Policy

-• What constitutes a MAP violation?
+What constitutes a MAP violation?
 Does it apply to physical stores as well as ecommerce (this is called an iMAP)?
 Is the offer of free shipping a violation?
 Can a retailer state, “call or click for price?” or “10% discount applied at checkout?”
-As a standard rule of thumb, the ‘keep it simple’ concept is best.
+When you work these details into your policy, we recommend keeping it simple and clear.
 Monitoring retailers for highly detailed nuances in price can be difficult.

-• What are the penalties for non-compliance?
+What are the penalties for non-compliance?
 This is a very important decision because suspending customers reduces top-line sales.
-And even though the purpose of minimum advertised pricing is to protect margins and brand equity, it’s still a hard decision.
-Some brands make it simple: one strike and you’re out.
-This means that a single infraction results in account termination.
-But some companies try to mitigate the loss by giving a couple of warnings before cutting a customer off.
-They may even try to enforce MAP on the product level, rather than the entire catalog.
+When it comes down to brass tacks, the purpose of minimum advertised pricing is to protect margins and brand equity, but an overly-aggressive MAP policy is not always the best approach.
+Some brands run their policy with an iron fist and drop retailers after one strike.
+Other companies try to mitigate the loss of a revenue stream by giving a couple of warnings before cutting a customer off.

 Seek Legal Guidance